GMLC-TDC/HELICS/docs/user-guide/simulator_integration.md

 There are ways to programmatically ("hard-code") the configuration of the federate and for small, one-off simulators (like an EV charge controller, for example), doing so may be the fastest way to get the HELICS co-simulation up and running.
 Then again, how often does one-off code stay one-off....

-The JSON configuration file, as discussed earlier in this guide, contains information both about the federate in general (which core type is being used, what its time step is) as well as the information it will be providing to the federate and receiving from it.
+The JSON configuration file, as discussed earlier in this guide, contains information both about the federate in general (which core type is being used, what its time-step is) as well as the information it will be providing to the federate and receiving from it.
 HELICS has a single API command to read in that file and create the federate:

 ```
 fed = h.helicsCreateValueFederateFromConfig('Control.json')